Assisted Voluntary Return and Reintegration

 - Onward travel to the final destination

-- linking return to local development
+- strengthening synergies between return and local development interventions

 - access to services

-- strengthening of local networks
+- strengthening of local networks, and

 IOM is mandated by its Constitution to ensure orderly migration, inter alia, through voluntary return and reintegration assistance.
 In particular, IOM emphasizes that voluntariness remains a precondition for all its AVRR activities.